robbertbloem/Hummingbird/README.txt

 For both cases: the files are not overwritten but get assigned a number (events_1.txt).
 In both cases the file without number is used (events.txt).
 If you want to restore an album from another file, you have to manually rename them to events.txt.
 The background is that usually you don't add photos to an event after you initially added them.
 Then you can give titles etc. Sometimes a new version is saved - even when no new photos are added (maybe mostly during testing) - and the script will still use the original version.
 If an occasional photo is added, you can manually correct the situation. events.txt should not really be necessary to use anyway.
 If something goes wrong, you're probably happy to rename a file instead of having to think what you need to import.

+WORKFLOW

+Start album:
+- run HBmain.init_new_album(..)

+Add new photos:
+- export photos from camera/lightroom to a folder, preferably one in the default_source_path:
+    - ~/Pictures/JPG/event/
+- run HBmain.add_event(..)
+- give the photos some titles in */res/event/props.txt
+- run HBmain.make_html()
+- upload the new folders to the server